BTE-Trusted-Entity/sporran-extension/docs/internal.md

 This will generate a file `dist/web-ext-artifacts/sporran-???.zip` ready for developers to use.
 This version will connect to any node endpoints the user inputs and by default to the _KILT Peregrine_ blockchain.

-## Uploading to the release site
+## Uploading to the release's site

-We recommend external developers to download the test version of the Sporran extension from [the releases page on github](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
+We recommend external developers to download the test version of the Sporran extension from [the releases' page on GitHub](https://github.com/BTE-Trusted-Entity/sporran-extension/releases).
 The uploads to this page occur manually.
-Only Sporran versions using changes merged to `main` should be publish as releases.
+Only Sporran versions using changes merged to `main` should be published as releases.

-To get a releasable Sporran Extension file you could either [build and package it locally](#For-the-internal-version) or ,alternatively, follow this steps:
+To get a releasable Sporran Extension file you could either [build and package it locally](#For-the-internal-version) or, alternatively, follow these steps:

 1. Merge the wished changes to `main`.
 2. Go to the [Sporran GitHub's Actions page for "Packages the internal version"](https://github.com/BTE-Trusted-Entity/sporran-extension/actions/workflows/publish.yaml).